-Possession and consumption of alcohol during off-campus College sponsored activities may be permitted when the function is held at a facility duly licensed to serve alcoholic beverages and said facility controls the dispensation of any alcoholic beverages.
+Possession and consumption of alcohol during off-campus College-sponsored activities may be permitted when the function is held at a facility duly licensed to serve alcoholic beverages and said facility controls the dispensation of any alcoholic beverages.

 Any forced consumption of alcohol for the purpose of initiation into or affiliation with any organization is strictly prohibited.
-The College reserves the right to sanction employees and students who violate the state law and either of the following College prohibitions
+The College reserves the right to sanction employees and students who violate the State law and either of the following College prohibitions:

 The College reserves the right to alert civil authorities to problems on or off campus.
 Concerns likely to be reported are those involving physical endangerment, illegal substances, or those resulting in complaints from the local community.